SciCatProject/frontend/docs/help-page-configuration.md

 ### Configuration Locations

-#### Primary Configuration File
+#### Reference Configuration File

-The frontend ships with a local configuration file, which is used for testing and reference
+The frontend ships with a reference configuration file `src/assets/config.json`, which is used only for testing and as a reference.
+The help can be configured by modifying the `helpSettings` section.

 **File**: `src/assets/config.json`